 - Contact your instructor and high school counselor (if you are a high school student) to communicate that you are dropping the class. - Contact the Enrollment Services Office 1-800-722-6842 or (620) 792-9215.
-They will assist you with drop procedures and forward any forms required to be completed.

-• Contact the AHC coordinator to communicate that you are dropping a class.
+They will assist you with drop procedures and forward any forms required to be completed. - Contact the AHC coordinator to communicate that you are dropping a class.
 Possibility of refunds will be discussed on an individual basis.

-Refunds for dropped classes are not issued once the class starts.
-No refunds will be given on books.
+No refunds will be given on books or Castlebranch accounts.